IngredientsApril 2, 2026

 FAQ

-Is dimethicone the same as silicone in baby products?
+Is dimethicone the same as silicone, and is it breathable on baby skin?

 Should I avoid dimethicone if my baby has eczema?